How to Select a Charge Controller

-With the Powercontroller reduced from 400 to 280 Watts, a 30% power decrease in battery charging power takes place.
+With Powercontroller reduced from 400 to 280 Watts, the battery charging power decreases by 30%.
 Ultimately, the power generation voltage must match the charge controller’ voltage to get the most efficient battery charging.

 Disadvantages aside, the PWM charge controller charges the battery bank via rapid pulses.
 Pulses have been documented to have a much better effect on the plates of lead acid batteries than a steady high-voltage DC charge.
 PWM charge controllers utilize pulses to charge a battery bank in during the 3 stages (equalization included) depending on how much the battery bank has been charged.

 Because of the three stage capability of the PWM charge controller, it has secured its place as a mainstay for many years as a charge controller of choice.